- The Systemic Shift Newsletter

 Final Thoughts: Systemic Change Efforts Are as Strong as the Nervous Systems That Weave Them

-Nervous system regulation isn’t just a personal wellness practice—it’s a foundation for cultural and systemic transformation.
+Nervous system regulation isn’t just a personal wellness practice.

-When we address what we hold in our bodies, we compost extractive patterns, making space for new, regenerative ways of being together.
+When we address what we hold in our bodies, we compost extractive patterns, making space for regenerative ways of being together.

 Cultivating nervous system regulation in ourselves and our communities invites emotional fluidity, relational care, and a deeper connection between our inner states and the outer world we’re trying to change.